Fit and plot a dose-response curve for luminescence data (Lx/Tx against dose)

 layout(mat = matrix(c(1,1,2,3), ncol = 2))

-##(2) plot the growth curve only - uncomment to use
+##(2) plot the growth curve with pdf output - uncomment to use

 ##pdf(file = "~/Desktop/Growth_Curve_Dummy.pdf", paper = "special")